AshleyYakeley/Truth/support/website/declarations.md

 #### Current Namespace

-All declarations are placed within the current namespace.
+All declarations are placed relative to the current namespace.

 A `namespace` declaration specifies the current namespace for the declarations it contains, relative to the existing current namespace.